wwilsman/interactor.js/src/content/properties/scrollabley.md

 ```

 The property creator can be used with custom interactors to reflect whether a
-nested element is scrollable or not.
+nested element is scrollable or not, and to make assertions against.

 ``` javascript
 import interactor, { scrollableY } from 'interactor.js';